plan-a23/plana-modules/README.md

 The following can be adjusted in the configuration file:

 - **auto-register-plugins**: If set to true, the package will automatically register all the plugins in your modules.
-  Otherwise, you will need to register each plugin manually in your Filament Panel.
+  Otherwise, you will need to register each plugin manually in your Plana A Panel.
-- **clusters.enabled**: If set to true, a cluster will be created in each module during the `module:filament:install` command and all filament files for that module may reside inside that cluster.
-Otherwise, filament files will reside in Filament/Resources, Filament/Pages, Filament/Widgets, etc.
+- **clusters.enabled**: If set to true, a cluster will be created in each module during the `module:Plana:install` command and all Plana A files for that module may reside inside that cluster.
+Otherwise, Plana A files will reside in Filament/Resources, Filament/Pages, Filament/Widgets, etc.
 - **clusters.use-top-navigation**: If set to true, the top navigation will be used to navigate between clusters while the actual links will be loaded as a side sub-navigation.
 In my opinion, this improves UX.
 Otherwise, the package will